thephez/docs-core/docs/reference/p2p-network-control-messages.md

 ## spork

-Sporks are a mechanism by which updated code is released to the network, but not immediately made active (or “enforced”).
+Sporks are a mechanism by which updated code is released to test networks, but not immediately made active (or “enforced”).
 Enforcement of the updated code can be activated remotely.
 Should problems arise, the code can be deactivated in the same manner, without the need for a network-wide rollback or client update.

 A [`spork` message](../reference/p2p-network-control-messages.md#spork) may be sent in response to a [`getsporks` message](../reference/p2p-network-control-messages.md#getsporks).